Developing novel statistical methodology for epidemiology and genetics

 Other areas include methods for genomic studies including GWAS analysis, somatic mutation analysis, and integrative tumor analysis.
 Postdoctoral fellows also have an opportunity to collaborate on important epidemiologic studies, many of which include molecular and genetic components.
-Meet our current BB fellows and learn about BB research training opportunities.

 Tools and Resources

 BB investigators develop statistical and computational tools for epidemiologic and laboratory studies, and distribute those tools to collaborators and the greater scientific community.
 Learn more about BB tools and resources.